w3f/Grants-Program/applications/fair_squares.md

 The techstack that will be created:
 - Substrate node template, frame pallets and customized pallets based on FS logic
-- Front-end template connected through WS + Polkadot.js for testing specific features.
+- Front-end template connected through WS,  Polkadot.js for testing specific features through the extensics.

 //TODO
  deliver per milestones drawings of the flows.

-//REMOVE:
-What your project is _not_ or will _not_ provide or implement:

 We are not aiming for an immediate parachain or live application.
 We are aiming for a live testnet, where a lot more testing, experimenting and interaction is required.
 After completion of all milestones we will  with other parachains are required to happen after the completed milestones.

 ### Ecosystem Fit